Navigating regulations on how to ship batteries for recycling can seem like a maze, but don’t leave the job undone.

 Lithium Primary and Lithium Ion Batteries

-This category of batteries has seen explosive growth in recent years with increased use of both rechargeable and non-rechargeable power sources found in laptops, mobile phones, tablets, medical devices, power tools, drones, cameras, and more.
+This category of batteries has seen explosive growth in recent years.
+The rise stems from both rechargeable and non-rechargeable power sources.
+Count among them, for instance, laptops, mobile phones, tablets, medical devices, power tools, drones, cameras, and more.
 The challenge, as several high-profile accidents have proven, is their volatile and highly flammable state.
 They can ignite if dropped, crushed, or short-circuited, and cause fires if wrongly packed.

 Consequently, devices that contain these types of batteries are classified as dangerous goods and 49 CFR 173 regulates their transportation.